Supporting the Right to Education and Culture

 Many others support us as well, doing what they can to contribute through their family, their work, or their studies.
 The most important thing is that they have an opportunity to devote their time, their creativity, and their talents—but most of all their deeply felt concern for others—to our ongoing efforts to reach out and get to know new people.

-We try to leave with each child that together we can change the world.
+We try to leave with each child the idea that together we can change the world.
 It is their families who inspire us, their families who look forward to our visits because they are full of hope for a better world.
 They are counting on us to listen to them and to let other people know how hard they struggle every day to improve their lives.

 Everyone needs someone to listen to them and a shoulder to cry on.
 Everyone needs to know that they too are important.